Hveravellir hot spring

 Hveravellir hot spring is a unique oasis in the stony deserts of Iceland’s interior.

-This oasis includes a campsite with basic services, and incredible hot bathing pool with a constant Geothermal feed.
-Hveravellir is also known as the valley of thieves.
-This resting spot sits in a very hostile area of Central Iceland.
+This oasis includes a campsite with basic services and an incredible hot bathing pool with a constant geothermal feed.
+Hveravellir is also known as the Valley of Thieves.
+This resting spot sits in a very hostile area of central Iceland.
 There are ancient sub-glacial volcanoes topped with small glaciers in almost every direction.
 Getting to Hveravellir by road is possible.
-You can drive from the North or South and there is a bu service.
+You can drive from the north or south, and there is a bus service.

 Öskurhöll furmarole with the Bláhver (Blue Pool) in the background.

 Thinking of a self drive?

 Hveravellir is a location famously used by exiled criminals, where they could hide out in relative comfort during harsh winters.
 One of the most famous outlaws were Fjalla-Eyvindur and his wife Halla, who lived in the wilderness for 20 years after 1760.
 They even had a child who didn’t survive.
 There is also a hot spring named after Eyvindur just to the left of the hot springs pictured above, called ‘Eyvindarhver‘.
 I found it to be a very ugly hole and couldn’t find a good photo angle.